HavyNine/Big-Data-with-PySpark/Introdution_to_PySpark/Principles.md

 This creates a GroupedData object (so you can use the *.min()* method), then finds the minimum value in *col*, and returns it as a DataFrame.

+## Aggregating II - 12

+When you use *.groupBy()* you can still use any of the common aggregation methods on the resulting GroupedData object.

+## Grouping and Aggregating I - 13

+Part of what makes aggregating so powerful is the addition of groups.
+PySpark has a whole class devoted to grouped data frames: **pyspark.sql.GroupedData**, which you saw in the last exercise.

+You've learned how to create a grouped DataFrame by calling the *.groupBy()* method on a DataFrame with no arguments.

+Now you'll see that when you pass the name of one or more columns in your DataFrame to the *.groupBy()* method, the aggregation methods behave like when you use a **GROUP BY** statement in a SQL query!

+## Grouping and Aggregating II - 14

+In addition to the GroupedData methods you've already seen, there is also the *.agg()* method.
+This method lets you pass an aggregate column expression that uses any of the aggregate functions from the **pyspark.sql.functions** submodule.

+This submodule contains many useful functions for computing things like standard deviations.
+All the aggregation functions in this submodule take the name of a column in a GroupedData table.

+Remember, a SparkSession called **spark** is already in your workspace, along with the Spark DataFrame **df**.